 Not the aquatic creature, but rather the command-line doohickey, which is not as shit as the other ones.
 I’m gradually transitioning to

-fzf adds general fuzzy history search.
+- fzf adds fuzzy history search.

-modifying the path
+modifying the search PATH

 Adding a path?
-Put
+Say it’s

-set PATH <mydir> $PATH
+set -gx PATH /usr/local/bin $PATH

 set -U fish_user_paths /usr/local/bin $fish_user_paths